 Oriental Studies – Indian Studies

-South Asian Studies (Oriental Studies – Indian Studies) is interdisciplinary in nature, although the leading discipline is the study of culture and religion.
-This unique curriculum is offered exclusively at the Faculty of Oriental Studies at the University of Warsaw, which boasts nearly 90 years of experience in teaching the cultures and languages of Asia and Africa, including those of South Asia (primarily Sanskrit, Hindi, Bengali, and Tamil).
-The creation of this distinctive programme, (Oriental Studies – Indian Studies), reflects the Faculty’s extensive expertise.
-The curriculum is grounded in many years of experience in teaching and research related to both historical India and the contemporary states of South Asia (including India, Pakistan, Bangladesh, Bhutan, Sri Lanka, and Nepal).
-Faculty members are recognised specialists—often the only experts of their kind in Poland—on issues concerning this geographical and cultural region.
-They conduct academic research supported by numerous publications, both in Poland and internationally.
-Moreover, to enhance their qualifications and language proficiency, students have the opportunity to apply for academic or language internships in South Asian countries.
+South Asian Studies (Asian Studies – Indian Studies) is interdisciplinary in nature, although the leading discipline is the study of culture and religion.
+This unique curriculum is offered exclusively at the Faculty of Asian and African Cultures at the University of Warsaw.
+The faculty boasts nearly 90 years of experience in teaching Asian and African cultures and languages, including those of South Asia, such as Sanskrit, Hindi, Bengali and Tamil.
+This tradition is reflected in the creation of this distinctive field of study: Asian Studies – Indology.
+The academic programme draws on many years of experience in teaching and conducting research on historical and contemporary issues in India and the other states of South Asia, including India, Pakistan, Bangladesh, Bhutan, Sri Lanka and Nepal.
+Faculty members are specialists — often the only ones in Poland — in this geographical and cultural area.
+They conduct advanced scholarly research, supported by numerous publications in Polish and international outlets.
+Students also have the opportunity to apply for language or research internships in South Asian countries to further enhance their qualifications and language skills.

 The intended learning outcomes are twofold: the acquisition of extensive knowledge of various aspects of South Asian culture and the development of proficiency in one of the region’s languages.
 The programme provides a broad education in the literature, history, philosophy, religion, and art of South Asian cultural heritage, while also offering advanced linguistic competence through intensive language instruction.